lfe-deprecated/ljson/README.md

 ## Usage

-The following are all done from the LFE REPL:
+The following usage examples are all done from the LFE REPL:

 ```
 $ make repl-no-deps